Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/tiles/about.md

 ---
 layout: page
-title: About the Awards
+title: About
-nav-menu: true
 description: Spreading and encourage participation in ecological activity in Cumbria.
-order: 1
+order: 3
 intro: ''
+nav-menu: true
+permalink: /about
 ---
 Cumbria is the second largest county in England, custodian of the much-loved Lake District National Park, celebrated on a global scale as a UNESCO world heritage site.
 Our economy is tightly connected with our natural environment and four of our six districts councils have declared a climate emergency.